Ravincroft's Retribution - 1. Leaving Home

 ‘Jayden, stop!’
 Lia screamed and grabbed Jayden’s wrist.

 ‘What the hell?’
-Jayden hit the brakes and the car swerved skidding to a halt on gravel at the side of the road.
+Jayden hit the brakes, and the car swerved, skidding to a halt on gravel at the side of the road.

 ‘Yes, Lia!
 I see it too.’
-Ren jumped out of the car and walked toward a shadowy mound.
-He turned on the torch in his phone and saw a grey kangaroo lying still on its side.
+Ren jumped out of the car and walked toward a shadowy mound on the opposite side of the road.
+He turned on the torch in his phone and saw a grey kangaroo lying still.

-As he reached the other side, a speeding car with its headlights on a high beam, sped past blaring its horn.
+As he reached the other side, a speeding car with its headlights on high beam, sped past blaring its horn.
 ‘It’s idiots like that, who cause this!’

 Jayden turned on his hazard lights.